-If the symptoms of any of the following four eye conditions seem familiar to you, it could be time to book an eye examination with Geoff.
+If the symptoms of any of the following four eye conditions seem familiar to you, it could be time to book an eye examination with Jas.

 What is it?
 Generally as most of us hit our mid 40’s we find that our ability to read easily and clearly becomes harder.
 This is often worse when the light is poor and the size of the print is small.
 Most people hold reading material further away to get it into better focus and relate to this as a sure sign of getting older.